Dylan-Cmt/fitting_B-Spline/README.md

 # Fitting B-Spline

-A robust and efficient implementation for fitting B-Spline [curves / surfaces] to discrete data points using [Least-Squares Optimization / Interpolation / Regression].
-This project provides tools to convert noisy or scattered spatial data points into smooth, parametric B-Spline representations.
+A robust and efficient implementation for fitting curves to discrete data points using PDM/TDM/SDM.

 ## Table of Contents
 - [Installation](#installation)